 - 5.1 The following illustrates behaviour which is likely to signify serious misconduct, but is neither exclusive nor exhaustive: - a.
 Verbal abuse of staff, other adults or students - b.
 Bullying, including cyberbullying - c.
 Discriminatory conduct on the basis of the Equality Act 2010, including actions that are sexist, homophobic, racist or on the basis of religion/belief or which is offensive to those with learning and/or physical disabilities - d.
 Deliberately, or by negligence, causing damage to, or defacement of, any College buildings, equipment, books or furnishings or any property of others - e.
 Acts of dishonesty, including theft, fraud, deceit, or deception in relation to the College, its staff, its students or its visitors - f.
 Endangering other students, staff or visitors - g.
 Violent, indecent, disorderly, threatening, or offensive behaviour or language whilst on College premises or engaged in any College activity - h.
-Physical or verbal assault - i.
+Physical assault - i.
 Drunkenness or suspected intoxication on or near College premises - j.
-Possession of drugs, or suspected to be under the influence of drugs or involvement in any drug related activity whilst on or near College premises - k.
+Possession of drugs, or suspected to be under the influence of drugs or involvement in any drug related activity whilst on or near College premises.
+This includes using vapes or e-cigarettes as a method to of taking drugs such as Tetrahydrocannabinol (THC), Spice and other psychoactive substances that have been modified for use through vaping. - k.
 Behaviour, which has a significant adverse impact on the College's reputation - I. Inviting anyone onto College premises who is not a member of the College - m.
 Being in possession of an offensive weapon - n.
-Peer on peer abuse please see separate process for details of how instances will be handled. - 5.2 The College determines that, in addition to legislative guidance, any knife, irrespective of length, constitutes an offensive weapon and should not be brought into College.
+Child on Child abuse please see separate process for details of how instances will be handled - 5.2 The College determines that, in addition to legislative guidance, any knife, irrespective of length, constitutes an offensive weapon and should not be brought into College.
 In addition to knives, axes, BB guns, air guns, GATT guns, catapults, slings, etc. will also be deemed to be offensive weapons.
-Other types of offensive weapons will include lengths of pipe, craft knives, bats, other blunt instruments, possession of any corrosive liquid or items judged by the College to be carried with the intention to inflict injury on another individual this includes fireworks, blades, chemicals etc...
+Other types of offensive weapons will include lengths of pipe, craft knives, bats, other blunt instruments, possession of any corrosive liquid or items judged by the College to be carried with the intention to inflict injury on another individual this includes fireworks, blades, chemicals etc.